chbergmann/CurvedShapesWorkbench/README.md

 Go to the Part workbench.
 In the Part menu, select Compound -> Explode compound

 ### ![](./Resources/icons/curvedSegment.svg) Curved Segment
 Interpolates between two 2D curves.
+The interpolated curves can be resized in the bounds of some hullcurves.

 ![CurvedSegment](Examples/CurvedSegment.jpg)
 ![CurvedSegment2](Examples/CurvedSegment2.jpg)

+Select two 2D shapes first.
+The curved segment will be created between them.
+If you want to use hullcurves, select them also.
+Then create the Curved Segment.

 #### Parameters
 - Shape1: The first object of the segment
 - Shape2: The last object of the segment
-- Hullcurves: List of one or more bounding curves (optional)
+- Hullcurves: List of one or more bounding curves in XY, XZ or YZ plane (optional)
 - NormalShape1: Direction axis of Shape1 (auto computed)
 - NormalShape2: Direction axis of Shape2 (auto computed)
 - Items: Nr. of items between the segments
 - makeSurface: make a surface over the array items
 - makeSolid: make a solid if Base is a closed shape
-- InterpolationPoints: Unequal edges will be splitted into this number of points
+- InterpolationPoints: ignored if Shape1 and Shape2 have the same number of edges and poles.
+Otherwise all edges will be splitted (discretized) into this number of points

 ### ![](./Resources/icons/CornerShape.svg) Interpolated Middle
 Interpolates a 2D shape into the middle between two 2D curves.
 The base shapes can be connected to a shape with a sharp corner.